1. Key Characteristics of Neapolitan Mastiffs

 These powerful dogs have rectangular-shaped bodies.
 Their eyes are blue when they are born but later darken to amber or brown.
 They carry their tail up and over the back.

-Neapolitan mastiffs have large, round feet and a short, dense coat.
-Coat colors include black, blue, mahogany and tawny and may have brindle markings.
+Neapolitan Mastiffs have large, round feet and a short, dense coat.
+Coat colors include black, blue, mahogany and tawny, and the dogs may have brindle markings.

 2. Where Neapolitan Mastiffs Came From

 One theory suggests that Alexander the Great brought mastiffs to Greece around 300 B.C.
 The Romans discovered the dogs when they later conquered Greece and took some to cross with other large dogs.
 They used them for protection and entertainment, usually making them fight against people and other animals for sport.

 - Another theory asserts that the mastiffs arrived in Britain in 500 B.C. and later spread throughout Europe.

 The first exhibition of the mastiffs was in 1946 in Italy.
 The breed standard was written in 1948 and edited in 1971, and the American Kennel Club recognized the breed in 2004.

 3. How Friendly Are Neapolitan Mastiffs?

 Despite their intimidating appearance, Neapolitan Mastiffs are affectionate, calm, loving dogs who are smart and naturally protective.
 They don’t bark excessively and are wary or protective around strangers.

-Neopolitan mastiffs should be trained and socialized starting at around 4 months of age.
+Neapolitan Mastiffs should be trained and socialized starting at around 4 months old.
 Imagine trying to teach a large, adult mastiff to start learning commands at 165 pounds!
-That’s not saying it can’t be done, but you’ll get better results if you train the dog at a young age instead of trying to instill or correct behaviors later.
+You’ll get better results if you train the dog at a young age instead of trying to instill or correct behaviors later.

 You should properly introduce a Neapolitan Mastiff to other pets.
 Without training or socialization, these mastiffs can become aggressive or destructive.